efflore/ui-element/README.md

 - `derive()` returns a getter function for the current value of the derived computation
 - `effect()` accepts a callback function to be exectuted when used signals change

-Cause & Effect is possibly the simplest way to turn JavaScript into a reactive language – with just 349 bytes gezipped code.
-Unlike the [TC39 Signals Proposal](https://github.com/tc39/proposal-signals), Cause & Effect uses a much simpler approach, effectively just decorator functions around signal getters and setters.
-All work is done synchronously and eagerly.
-As long as your computed functions are pure and DOM side effects are kept to a minimum, this should pose no issues and is even faster than doing all the checks and memoization in the more sophisticated push-then-pull approach of the Signals Proposal.
+Cause & Effect is possibly the simplest way to turn JavaScript into a reactive language – with just 385 bytes gezipped code.
+By default, Cause & Effect doesn't do any memoization for derived signals but recalculates their current value each time.
+Contrary to general expectations, this seems to be faster in most cases.
+If you however are performing expensive work in computed signals or rely on count of the execution times, you should turn memoization on, by setting the second parameter of `derive()` to `true`.

-If you however want to use side-effects or expensive work in computed function or updating / rendering in the DOM in effects takes longer than an animation frame, you might encounter glitches.
-If that's what you are doing, you are better off with a mature, full-fledged JavaScript framework.

-That said, we plan to offer a `UIElement` version with the Signals Proposal Polyfill instead of Cause & Effect in future versions as a drop-in replacement with the same API.
-As the Signals Proposal is still in early stage and they explicitely warn not to use the polyfill in production, we decided to do that not yet.

 #### Usage Example